Nonlinear Independent Component Analysis Scheme and its application to gravitational wave data analysis: Noise subtraction for a bi-linear coupling model

-The second channel serves as a witness sensor for the excitation of the PR3 mirror suspension induced by its pitch motion, while the third channel monitors the motion of the PR3 test mass using an optical lever, particularly at lower frequencies.
+The second channel is a witness sensor for the excitation of the PR3 mirror suspension induced by its pitch motion, and serves as a fast witness of pitch-related dynamics.
+The third channel monitors the PR3 test-mass pitch motion using an optical lever and is therefore most informative at lower frequencies.
 In Fig.~\ref{fig:ASD_witness}, we plot the ASD of data from these two witness channels during injection.
 In the ASD of the second channel (left panel), a distinct peak appears at the injected frequency of $f=590.1$ Hz.
 Meanwhile, in the ASD of the third channel (right panel), multiple peaks corresponding to angular fluctuations can be observed in the low-frequency range.

 In Fig.~\ref{fig:injection_results}, we plot the ASD of raw data of $x_0$ and that after noise subtraction around the injected frequency.
-In addition to our new subtraction method, we applied the linear subtraction and the slow approximation (the one discussed in Sec.~\ref{sec:slow_approx}) for comparison.
+In addition to our new subtraction method, we applied the linear subtraction using $x_1$ and the slow approximation (the one discussed in Sec.~\ref{sec:slow_approx}) for comparison.
 As expected, a symmetric structure appears around the injected frequency, with two of the subpeak positions corresponding to the peak frequencies in the ASD of $x_2$.
-We note that the overall prominent peak around the central frequency is likely caused by a more complex coupling mechanism rather than a simple linear or bi-linear interaction, given the relatively low Q-factor.
-Subtracting such components would require the implementation of more advanced methods, which we leave for future work.

 While the slow approximation (orange) also reduces these subpeaks to some extent, our method further subtracts the contributions near the central frequency as well as the floor level slightly away from the subpeaks.
-This result demonstrates the potential usefulness of our new subtraction method with real data.